Text and pictures © 2004-2023 Guillaume Dargaud

 Right: Sealing water tubes with thermal insulation foam before they are installed outside.

 As another example of international cooperation, we learn some time later that the chinese managed to reach Dome A around Xmas, but they needed help from the americans to evacuate a case of pulmonary oedema.
 Located at 4200m altitude smack in the middle of the continent, it was probably the latest major summit of the planet to be reached.
 It's the highest point in east Antarctica, but not really a summit as such, being as flat as Dome C. Anyway, it's still quite a performance.
 They will start a drilling station and plan on having a permanent winter station by 2010 (maybe a bit optimistic, but maybe I should start learning chinese...).
-In the meanwhile they will leave a automated weather station and a reduced version of the AASTINO automated astronomy measurement device we have here.
+In the meanwhile they will leave an automated weather station and a reduced version of the AASTINO automated astronomy measurement device we have here.
+[2020 update: no wintering over at Dome A yet, and Ridge A has been found to be even colder and now has an observatory]

 Read on to the 3rd part of the story, the atmosphere science instruments.